Michael Hughes-Young, 1st Baron St Helens

-Michael Henry Colin Hughes-Young, 1st Baron St Helens, MC (28 October 1912 – 27 December 1980) was a British army officer and politician.
+Michael Henry Colin Hughes-Young, 1st Baron St Helens (28 October 1912 – 27 December 1980), was a British Army officer and politician.
 He served as a Government whip for nine years; after being defeated, he was given an hereditary peerage by the Crown.

 Family

 Hughes-Young was the son of Brigadier-General Henry Young, a Northern Ireland-born Cavalry Officer who later served as Sergeant-at-Arms for the Parliament of Northern Ireland.
 He was sent to Selwyn House Preparatory School in Broadstairs, and then to Harrow School; he followed his father into the Army, studying at Sandhurst.
 In 1932 he joined the Black Watch.

 Army career

 In 1934, Hughes-Young was attached to the French Army on an exchange programme; in 1935 he was seconded to the King's African Rifles.
 On the outbreak of the Second World War he married Elizabeth Blakiston-Houston, also from Northern Ireland.
 He fought against Italy in Abyssinia, and later returned to Britain where he participated in the invasion of Europe; he was wounded twice and won the Military Cross.